RightsandWrongsgit/ARMTEC/modules/webform.md

 If you have a substantial use case requirement around forms, you will want to look at the [webform module;](https://www.drupal.org/project/webform) and its numerous additional components.
 This is probably one of the best documented series of modules in all of Drupal.
 [Get an overview here.](https://www.youtube.com/watch?v=VncMRSwjVto)

 As exciting and powerful as this webform module series is, there is a little 'watch out' gotcha associated with it.
-Remember, this is NOT your standard Drupal input form or a tweaked version of it like offered earlier.
-Rather, it is a form system first and it has the opportunity to interface with Drupal.
+Remember, this is NOT your standard Drupal PHP input form or a tweaked version of it like offered earlier.
+Rather, it is a 'form system' first and it has the opportunity to interface with Drupal.
 On the incorporate it level, that is straight forward.
 On the get data out of the form and into standard Drupal 'fields' it is more challenging.
 Rather than fields, Webform stands separately by calling them 'elements'.
 The easiest way to wrap your head around this is to [watch this short video on setting up a simple form which demonstrates the use of elements to define what your form contains.](https://www.youtube.com/watch?v=fr3kTiYKNls)

+Relating the Webform 'form system' elements to 'PHP fields' withing classic Drupal forms may not be for the faint of heart.
+Webform has the ability to export CSV files of the elements Webform has collected.
+It also has the ability to present YAML files of this information.
+And there is a [way to relate the YAML file data elements collected back to to standard Drupal PHP fields that the database uses with the Drupal Form API.](https://www.jrockowitz.com/blog/webform-apis)

 ### Webform base